Whether in love or friendship, the saying that opposites attract holds true time and time again. For these 5 dogs, it’s no different.

 1. Bella and Bubbles

-You could call them two “Bs” in a pod.
-Bella the black Lab and Bubbles the African elephant couldn’t be better friends, despite their differences in appearance.
+You could call them 2 “Bs” in a pod.
+Bella the Labrador Retriever and Bubbles the African elephant couldn’t be better friends, despite their differences in appearance.

 Both animals have spent part of their lives at Myrtle Beach Safari in South Carolina, where they were rescued and taken care of when no one else was there for them.

 Bubbles the elephant was found after her parents were killed by poachers.
-During her time at Myrtle Beach, she’s grown from 340 pounds to over 4 tons in size.
+During her time at Myrtle Beach, she’s grown from 340 pounds to over 4 tons.

 Bella, on the other hand, ended up at the rescue center after the contractor of Bubbles’ pool left the dog behind when he was finished.

-Fortunately, for the 2 of them, their crossed paths couldn’t have been better planned.
+Fortunately, for the 2 of these animals, their crossed paths couldn’t have been better planned.
 This dog and elephant duo love going for swims together, and they even play fetch.

 2. Kate and Pippin